Synthetic Experience Replay: Related Work

 \section{Related Work}

 Whilst generative training data has been explored in reinforcement learning; in general, synthetic data has not previously performed as well as real data on standard RL benchmarks.

-\textbf{Generative Training Data.} \citet{vae_gr, gan_gr} had both considered using VAEs and GANs to generate synthetic data for online reinforcement learning.
-However, we note that both works failed to match the original performance on simple environments such as CartPole---this is likely due to the use of a weaker class of generative models which we explored in \Cref{subsec:unguided_sampling}. \citet{huang2017enhanced} considered using GAN samples to \emph{pre-train} an RL policy, observing a modest improvement in sample efficiency for CartPole. \citet{rosie, genaug} consider augmenting the image observations of robotic control data using a text-guided diffusion model whilst maintaining the same action.
+\textbf{Generative Training Data.} \citet{vae_gr, gan_gr} considered using VAEs and GANs to generate synthetic data for online reinforcement learning.
+However, we note that both works failed to match the original performance on simple environments such as CartPole---this is likely due to the use of a weaker class of generative models which we explored in \Cref{subsec:unguided_sampling}. \citet{huang2017enhanced} considered using GAN samples to \emph{pre-train} an RL policy, observing a modest improvement in sample efficiency for CartPole. \citet{rosie, genaug} consider augmenting the image observations of robotic control data using a guided diffusion model whilst maintaining the same action.
 This differs from our approach which models the entire transition and \emph{can synthesize novel action and reward labels}.

-Outside of reinforcement learning, \citet{image_synthetic} consider generative training data for image classification and pre-training.
-They also find that synthetic data is useful for data-scarce settings which are especially prevalent in reinforcement learning. \citet{sehwag2022robust} consider generative training data to improve adversarial robustness in image classification.
+Outside of reinforcement learning, \citet{image_synthetic, azizi2023synthetic, sariyildiz2023fake} consider generative training data for image classification and pre-training.
+They also find that synthetic data improves performance for data-scarce settings which are especially prevalent in reinforcement learning. \citet{sehwag2022robust} consider generative training data to improve adversarial robustness in image classification.
 In continual learning, ``generative replay''~\citep{NIPS2017_0efbe980} has been considered to compress examples from past tasks to prevent forgetting.